imagej/imagej.github.io/pages/Script_Templates.md

 # Adding a new template

-The [Script Editor](Script_Editor "wikilink") will automatically search the `script-templates` directory and register any discovered scripts as templates.
-For example, a [Mavenized](Maven "wikilink") project could add a sample script in `src/main/resources/script-templates` and it would be packaged into the appropriate location of the resultant `.jar`.
+The [Script Editor](Script_Editor "wikilink") will automatically search the `script_templates` directory and register any discovered scripts as templates.
+For example, a [Mavenized](Maven "wikilink") project could add a sample script in `src/main/resources/script_templates` and it would be packaged into the appropriate location of the resultant `.jar`.

 For examples of how the existing templates are structured and distributed, take a look at the [`imagej-legacy` project](https://github.com/imagej/imagej-legacy/tree/master/src/main/resources/script_templates) (which maintains the script templates that were previously shipped with Fiji's script editor) as well as the [`imagej-scripting` project](https://github.com/imagej/imagej-scripting).